hadrian3689/tomcat_credentials_scanner/README.md

 ## Description

 It scans a wordlist of Tomcat Credentials in username:password format.
 The -f is optional.
-The default is list.txt It saves any credentials found into a text file called creds.txt
+The default is list.txt.
+It saves any credentials found into a text file called creds.txt.

 ### Executing program